movermeyer/pimp-my-pillow/README.rst

     :target: https://pypi.python.org/pypi/pmp

-Pimp My Pillow will install a fully working Pillow distribution, no more 'decoder * is not supported' messages!"
+Pimp My Pillow will install a fully working Pillow distribution.
+No more 'decoder * is not supported' messages!"

 * Free software: GPL V3 license